nandansarkar16/Automated_Late-Game_NFL_Game_Model_Generation/README.md

 # Automated Game-Model Synthesis for Late-Game NFL Strategy

 This repository contains the code for my senior thesis in Applied Mathematics at Yale.
-The project asks an unusual question: instead of finding the best way to *play* a game, can we automatically find the best *model* of the game itself?
+The project asks the question: instead of finding the best way to *play* a game, can we automatically find the best *model* of the game itself?

 ## What this project does